mitotic/slidoc/README.md

 - Slides are separated by lines with three horizontal dashes (`---`)

-- Each slide may have an optional Level 2 header (`## Slide title`)
+- Each slide may have an optional Level 2 header (`## Slide title`) (Higher-level headers may also be used, but they will not be numbered.)

 ---

+## Concepts and Notes

-- Two additional pieces of information may optionally be included in each slide: a list of concepts and additional notes.
-(A concept list may appear anywhere in the slide, but notes can only appear at the very end of the slide.)
+Two additional pieces of information may optionally be included in each slide: a list of concepts and additional notes.
+A concept list may appear anywhere in the slide, but notes can only appear at the very end of the slide.

 Example: